outbe/outbe-l2-contracts/docs/adrs/0004-consumption-record-amendment.md

 crAmendmentHash and by owner.
 Batched submissions are performed using a controlled multicall entrypoint.

 Key design choices:

+- Compatibility with `ERC721Enumerable` standard
 - Access control via CRAAware against the CRA Registry (onlyActiveCRA)
-- Identity externalized to a bytes32 hash supplied by submitters; the registry enforces uniqueness and well-formedness
+- Identity externalized to a uint256 hash supplied by submitters; the registry enforces uniqueness and well-formedness
 - Upgradeability via OpenZeppelin UUPSUpgradeable with owner-restricted upgrades

 # Architecture